Vyral/base-template/_posts/2020-09-18-what-can-you-learn-from-the-2020-parade-of-homes.md

 We’re in the middle of the fall Parade of Homes, which runs through Sunday, October 4, and many people are asking themselves why they would even go to such a thing.
 Well, there are actually a number of reasons.

-**If you’re thinking about buying a home, you might want to do some cross-comparison between the existing home market and the new home market.** Those who are looking for existing homes will find that inventory is very low, so they might gravitate toward new construction for the wider range of choices, as well as the new features like smart home technology that makes new homes so attractive.
+**If you’re thinking about buying a home, you might want to do some cross-comparison between the existing home market and the new home market.** Those who are looking for existing homes will find that inventory is very low, so they might gravitate toward new construction for the wider range of choices, as well as the new features like smart home technology that make new homes so attractive.
 New homes also have special energy-efficiency ratings, which are measured and often given to the buyer in the form of a report at the time of the purchase.

 **A lot of people just like buying new in general.** They look at the existing inventory of homes with things like older roofs and furnaces and they just think it’s too risky for their investment or they simply don’t want to do the work to update it.